Skip to content

 3. Savings rates: Users can earn interest on DVD by locking it in Savings.
 Higher savings rates make holding DVD more attractive, increasing demand.

-Pulling back to $1
+Pulling back to target price

 1. Lower Vault interest rates: This reduces the cost of borrowing DVD and the urgency to repay debt, increasing DVD supply and decreasing demand.